Alexandermis/user.js/README.md

 ## If you want apply a custom style
 This is my custom style - [FirefoxStyle](https://github.com/Alexandermis/FirefoxStyle)

-## How does firefox prorfiles work?
+## How does firefox profiles work?
 Run firefox with the flag
 -p "ProfileName"